I finally get Melchizedek in our lives!

 For years, during my personal Bible study, the first few chapters of the book of Hebrews befuddled me.
 All because of one name.

 In those days, I read only the King James Version (which would confuse anyone) and I couldn’t quite grasp the concept of Melchizedek.

 I loved the Bible and delved into it with all my might.
 I especially loved the New Testament Gospels.
 For instance, Matthew was my friend. loved (love) the book of Matthew!
 I understand that book, but Hebrews with Melchizedek sincerely baffled me.

 “Who the heck is Melchizedek?”
 I wondered in my teens.
-So, I’d usually fast-forward past that part and get to the “good” and easy to understand stuff in Hebrews 11 and 12.
+I could never get a grasp on him, so I’d usually fast-forward past his part and get to the “good” and easy to understand stuff in Hebrews 11 and 12.

 A blessing…lots of blessings!

 Then, Melchizedek blessed them.
 I don’t have to explain that parallel.
 Jesus blesses us so lavishly every second, minute, hour and day.

 Our most precious blessing is salvation, communion with and access to God in prayer for fellowship and direction.
 Still, let’s not forget are the natural blessings too.

 God just does unexplainable things to care us; sometimes, without us even knowing it.

 One more parallel